Waqar Younis To Miss Second Test - UrduPoint

 Waqar Younis To Miss Second Test

-Waqar Younis had requested the team management to be granted leave so that he can spend additional time with his immediate family, which will be in Lahore before returning to Sydney, Australia, on 17 January, a Pakistan cricket board said on Tuesday.
+Waqar Younis had requested the team management to be granted leave so that he can spend additional time with his immediate family, which will be in Lahore before returning to Sydney, Australia, on 17 January.

 Waqar will rejoin the side in time for the series against South Africa, which starts with the first Test in Karachi on 26 January.